- As low as $313/Night

 Located in Beaufort's vibrant historic downtown, this bungalow is 2.5 blocks from Waterfront Park which is a handsome spot to walk or sit on one of the many bench swings overlooking the water.

 You are steps away from Beaufort's best eateries and nighttime life.
-Old Bull Tavern is just around the corner and is an superb, economical gastropub.
-Saltus River Grille has marvelous seafood and a impressive waterfront patio which is a handsome place to dine at sunset.
+Old Bull Tavern is just around the corner and is an elegant, economical gastropub.
+Saltus River Grille has amazing seafood and a gorgeous waterfront patio which is a gorgeous place to dine at sunset.
 Griffin Market has exceptional Northern Italian food and Hearth Woodfired Pizza is a great casual choice and both are very close to the bungalow.

 Also within walking distance are all of Beaufort's antebellum mansions, stately live oaks and many historic sites.
 You will be across the street from the circa 1799 Beaufort Arsenal Visitor Center and Museum as well as the Beaufort Reconstruction Era National Monument.

-Parris Island is an simple 10 mile drive and Hunting Island State Park/Beaches is 18 miles.
+Parris Island is an painless 10 mile drive and Hunting Island State Park/Beaches is 18 miles.

 The cleanliness of the bungalow is our highest priority.
 We meticulously clean and sanitize after each guest.
 We trust our guests will leave the bungalow in the same condition as they found it.